- Indoor and Outdoor

 Yes, Castle House Museum is wheelchair friendly.

-Castle House Museum has not told us if they are fully pushchair friendly.
+No, Castle House Museum have stated they are not pushchair friendly.

 Castle House Museum has not told us if they are dog friendly.